Audience: All Audiences | Read time: 9 min

 Raw data is useful.
 Segmented data is powerful.
 Every contact you capture at a show should be tagged with at least three pieces of information:

 Geographic location.
 The city where they signed up.
 This is your most valuable segmentation field for tour routing and local show announcements.
+For how to use this data in tour decisions, see Data-Driven Tour Routing.

 Acquisition source.
 Tag them as "live show signup" to distinguish them from pre-save signups, website visitors, or social media captures.
 Live show contacts are your warmest segment.
 They deserve different messaging.